 Server will reject any simple bind request with DN and no password.

-There is no limit to number of concurrent client session to this server
+There is no limit to number of concurrent clients connection to this server

 Server will not reject any request received from a client that has not yet been authenticated, whose last authentication attempt was unsuccessful, or whose last authentication attempt used anonymous authentication.

 Server will return extra information about why bind failed.

+SASL authentication will be supported and preferred over simple text.

 Password Management